mlcommons/ck/cm-mlops/automation/experiment/README-extra.md

 directly in the command line as demonstrated in above example for `VAR4` - `{{VAR4{['xx','yy','zz']}}}`.

-CM will create or reuse experiment artifact with tags `my,experiment,hello-world` and will then iterate in a cartesian product of all detected variables.
+CM will create or reuse experiment artifact with tags `my,experiment,hello-world` and will then iterate in a Cartesian product of all detected variables.

 For each iteration, CM will create a `{date}{time}` subdirectory in a given experiment artifact and will then run a user command line with substituted variables there.